In Airflow, you can create connection to S3 in order to, for instance, store logs in S3 bucket.

 print(hook.list_keys(remote_location)[0:10])

-• Execute this test.py script:
+Execute this

 python3 test.py